Three-player mahjong: Point systems

 The point system may or may not change depending on the variation of mahjong.
 In some variations a higher minimum point is expected or less points are given for certain hands.
 Table rules are common in three-player versions and a comprehensive list of variations or versions would be a massive undertaking not in the known works in any.
 In Hong Kong Mahjong, the doubling system is used in which certain points pay off a certain amount of money which doubles each subsequent level.
 For instance 1 or 2 points pay nothing.
 3 or 4 points pay one unit, 5 or 6 points pay two units, 7 to 10 points pay 4 units and anything more pays 8 units.
 The Japanese system is rather complicated, though is simplified in the three-player version.
-The Korean system and Korean/Japanese system is a simple 'pay a unit per point' to the winner. country.
+The Korean system and Korean/Japanese system is a simple 'pay a unit per point' to the winner.